Where are they now? Seven players dubbed ‘the next Zinedine Zidane’

-After switching his international allegiance to Algeria in 2009, Meghni moved to Qatar two years later but has been without a club since leaving Algerian outfit CS Constantine in 2017.
+After switching his international allegiance to Algeria in 2009, Meghni moved to Qatar two years later and retired after leaving Algerian outfit CS Constantine in 2017.

 “I don’t make comparisons with Zidane lightly,” said Gerard Houllier upon signing Cheyrou for Liverpool from Lille, seconds before making quite a grand comparison between the two players.

 “Bruno has the same kind of touch and style that Zidane has.
 There’s a lot of similarities between the two when they’re on the ball.